Australian lawmakers expected to pass amendments to Facebook, Google law

 The government introduced amendments to the so-called Media Bargaining Code after Facebook last week escalated a dispute over the new laws by blocking Australian users from sharing and viewing news content on its popular social media platform.

-Australia's Senate began debating the amendments on Wednesday.
-The ruling conservative Liberal Party does not have a majority in the upper house, but support from the opposition Labor Party is expected to be enough to pass the bill.
+Australia's Senate began debating the amendments on Wednesday (Feb 24).
+The ruling conservative Liberal Party does not have a majority in the upper house, but support from the opposition Labor Party is expected to be enough to pass the Bill.

 Facebook on Tuesday said it would restore Australian users' access to news in light of the compromise it had reached with the government.